microsoft/fluentui/rfcs/build-system/02_standard_package_output_folders.md

 ## Problem statement

-Today, `lib` contains esm JavaScript output, except for node-only packages which drop CommonJS modules in them.
+Today, `lib` contains esm JavaScript output, except for node-only packages which will drop CommonJS modules in them.
 This obfuscates what `lib` actually contains.
-We should have some standards and stick to patterns which add clarity to what output format is used.
+We should adopt standards which add clarity to what output format is used.

 ## Detailed Design or Proposal